-· HISD Code of Student Conduct
+• HISD Code of Student Conduct

 We have high expectations for Bellaire High School students and are committed to creating an environment in which they can succeed.
 Disciplinary consequences are designed to deter the student from making errors in judgment or engaging in misconduct that interferes with the student's (or other students') ability to be academically successful.
+Board Policy states that the principal shall have full authority to maintain adequate discipline in the school, and that teachers shall have the responsibility for the discipline of students.

 Developed by HISD and available to all parents and students, this booklet describes disciplinary offenses and how the district handles them.
 Parents are responsible for ensuring that their children adhere to the rules and conventions of proper behavior while at school.
 HISD has "zero tolerance" for student behavior that could disrupt instruction or pose safety hazards on HISD property or while at school-related events.
 The Code of Student Conduct booklet includes a form that requires both the student's and parent's signatures and must be returned along with other forms in first day or registration packet.
 Misconduct is categorized into five levels: